YevhenVieskov/multirotor-all/README.md

 17. Monotonicity table to reduce the problem to the necessary constraintss.
 18. Basic sizing code after application of MP1.
 19. Basic sizing code considering coupling techniques and MP1.
-20. Basic sizing code considering coupling techniques and MP1.
-21. Mathematical optimization and rendering the final geometry using 3D visualization tools.
+20. Mathematical optimization and rendering the final geometry using 3D visualization tools.
-22. Complete optimization (hovering, take-off and vertical flight) using data catalogues, pareto charts and decision trees and rendering the final geometry using 3D visualization tools.
+21. Complete optimization (hovering, take-off and vertical flight) using data catalogues, pareto charts and decision trees and rendering the final geometry using 3D visualization tools.
-23. Complete optimization (hovering, take-off and vertical flight) using data catalogues, pareto charts and decision trees.
+22. Complete optimization (hovering, take-off and vertical flight) using data catalogues, pareto charts and decision trees.
-24. Validation on mini quadcopter MK4.
+23. Validation on mini quadcopter MK4.
-25. Validation on oktocopter S1000+.
+24. Validation on oktocopter S1000+.
-26. Validation on taxi-drone Ehang184.
-27. Validation on taxi-drone Ehang184.
+25. Validation on taxi-drone Ehang184.
-28. Multiinput creation of Pareto charts for any data catalogue (use of upload button) A1.
+26. Multiinput creation of Pareto charts for any data catalogue (use of upload button) A1.
 Quadro description
 A2.
 Sizing equations overview.
++ decision trees files